-Many taxpayers will be receiving a potentially large tax refund after overwithholding their 2014 taxes.
+Many taxpayers will be receiving a potentially large tax refund after over-withholding their 2017 taxes.
 While it's never a good idea to make an interest-free loan to the government, it is sometimes hard to avoid overpaying.

 Do you have any IRA accounts?
 If not, you may have a Roth IRA funding opportunity.
 The following concept works best if you have no money in IRA balances, so it's important to work closely on this with your financial planner and tax advisor.

 IRAs and Roth IRAs permit contributions of up to $5,500 per year (with a $1,000 additional “catch-up" contribution if you are over 50).
 IRAs may be funded with pre-tax or after-tax contributions.
 Roth IRAs are only funded with after-tax contributions.
-Once you reach certain modified adjusted gross income thresholds only after-tax contributions are permitted for IRAs and you are not permitted to contribute directly to a Roth IRA.
+Once you reach certain modified adjusted gross income thresholds, only after-tax contributions are permitted for IRAs and you are not permitted to contribute directly to a Roth IRA.

 City National Bank, as a matter of policy, does not give tax, accounting, regulatory or legal advice.
 The effectiveness of the strategies presented in this document will depend on the unique characteristics of your situation and on a number of complex factors.
 Rules in the areas of law, tax, and accounting are subject to change and open to varying interpretations.
 The strategies presented in this document were not intended to be used, and cannot be used for the purpose of avoiding any tax penalties that may be imposed.
 The strategies were not written to support the promotion or marketing to another person of any transaction or matter addressed.
 Before implementation, you should consult with your other advisors on the tax, accounting and legal implications of the proposed strategies based on your particular circumstances.